Online Master’s Degrees in (Clinical) Psychology

 Supervised Clinical Hour Requirements & Internships – Master of (Clinical) Psychology

-Other master’s programs in psychology, like the online programming offered at Walden University, are not licensure-focused and do not require clinical supervision or hands-on internships.
-Despite the lack of infrastructural support for licensure within programs such as these, graduates can still pursue supervision hours and internships independently during enrollment and following graduation.
+Conversely, some master’s programs, such as those offered by Walden University, are not licensure-focused and do not require clinical supervision or hands-on internships.
+Graduates from these programs can still pursue supervised hours and internships independently during or after their studies.

 Program Accreditation for (Clinical) Psychology Master’s Programs